davidmac7/davidmac7/README.md

 - 👋 Hi, I’m @davidmac7
-- 👀 I’m interested in building website
+- 👀 I'm a fullstack website developer
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently freelancing
-- 💞️ I’m looking to collaborate on html5
+- 💞️ I’m looking to collaborate on Jquery
-- 📫 How to reach me on WhatsApp +971503567602
+- 📫 How to reach me on WhatsApp +256761334986

 <!---
 davidmac